-Where a Council Staff member considers the nature of the requirement and the characteristics of the market are such that the public Tender Process would lead to a better result for Council, public Tenders may be called for purchase of goods, services and works for which the estimated expenditure is below these thresholds.
+Where a Council Staff member considers the nature of the requirement and the characteristics of the market are such that the public Tender Process would lead to a better outcome for Council, a public Tender may be called for purchase of goods, services and works for which the estimated expenditure is below these thresholds.

-All publicly advertised Tenders or Expressions of Interest must be received via the eTender Portal by the advised nominated time and date.
+All Tenders and Expressions of Interest must be received via Council's eTender Portal by the nominated time and date.